England Family Adventure | Booked by Jamie

 The Experience

 A modern 4-star right in the heart of Bath, steps from the Roman Baths and Bath Abbey.
 Indoor pool with hydrotherapy jets, sauna, and steam room.
-An exceptional rating with nearly 3,000 reviews.
-Excellent value for the location and quality.
+Nearly 3,000 reviews and a 9.4 rating.
+Breakfast included every morning.

 Room + Amenities